PiotrSwietek/MC-Guys/Portfolios/Denis Sivak/portfolio.md

 ## Problems during the practical stuff
 	* Connecting and setting up the servo was quite confusing

+## Lecture reflection
+This lecture we had some problems using the servo because there are different parameters/angles to configure which are not very well documented.
+We had to ask the professor for help because we did not understand what all those angles actually mean/do.

 # Lecture 4 (03.04.2018)